Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse

-The parts of the hyperbola in \mbox{Figure \ref{fig_BH(alpha-v_H)}} highlighted in grey, corresponding to values of $\alpha$ and $v_H$ between the Oppenheimer-Snyder ones (i.e. \mbox{$-3<\alpha<0$} and \mbox{$-1/2<v_H<1$}), are excluded for classical matter because they would imply negative pressure or violation of the NEC.
-Within this region there is another special point, where $\alpha=-1$ and $v_H=0$, corresponding to the geometrical relation $p=-1/2A_H$, which for a homogeneous and isotropic fluid corresponds to $(e+3p)=0$.
-In this case the value of $A_H$ is independent of the energy density and depends only on the pressure, a symmetric relation to the one at the point of horizon formation ($\alpha=1$ and $v_H=\pm\infty$, with $e=1/2A_H$ independently of the value of the pressure).
-This point of the hyperbola represents the situation for a horizon which is neither outgoing nor ingoing, but is instead comoving with the collapsing matter.
-Rolling down the hyperbola, an outgoing horizon passing through this point would then become ingoing, while an ingoing horizon rolling up along the hyperbola would instead become outgoing.
-This corresponds to a turnaround of the horizon with respect to the matter.
 If an ingoing horizon becomes outgoing with a turnaround and keeps rolling up to $v_H=1$ and $\alpha=0$, then from Eq.(\ref{eq_areal_velocity_BH}) $A_H$ will start increasing, signifying that the horizon bounces.
 Such a bounce has been proposed as an alternative to the classical result of black hole singularity formation \cite{Frolov:1979,Roman:1983zza,Rovelli:2014cta,Barcelo:2014cla}.
 Although these scenarios are quite speculative, and we are not trying to draw any conclusion regarding them here, we think that it is worth pointing out that they could in principle be included within this sort of discussion of $\alpha$ and $v_H$.
 In future, we plan to investigate some of these possibilities using an equation of state including quantum phenomenology which allows for violation of the energy conditions.